 - Running costs are covered by the scheme

 - You are eligible if you have 12 months remaining on your higher-rate mobility allowance

 - The payment is received as a direct transfer from the relevant benefits agency

 If you are having issues with your mobility, you may be eligible to get a wheelchair from the NHS.
 There are several routes you can go down:

 Speak to your GP, a physiotherapist or relevant hospital staff who will refer you for an assessment.
 They will then assess if the NHS service is suitable for you.
 If you qualify, the service will decide on the type of wheelchair they will offer.

 Alternatively, you may be able to get a voucher which will go towards buying one.
 If you simply need to borrow a wheelchair for a short period of time, this is also possible.
 A mobility scooter may be a more appropriate tool for you, and these are also available on the NHS.

-The Red Cross is an organization who aim to help people in conflicts and emergencies in the UK, and across the world.
+The Red Cross is an organisation who aim to help people in conflicts and emergencies in the UK, and across the world.
 The Red Cross allows you to hire a wheelchair for short-term use across the UK, for up to 20 weeks at just £15 a week.
 This service is extremely accessible and the wheelchair can be booked online, whereby the site will find a chair in your closest location.
 (Please note these are only suitable for those above the age of 5.)